kitbenjamin/googleEarthImageCollection/README.md

 ## Usage

 ### Installation
-Run install.bat to create a new directory structure to store images for a given region.
-These appear as a subdirectory in the "regions" folder.
+Run install.bat to setup a directory strucutre to capture images for a region.
+The subdirectories appear in the "regions" folder.

 | Directory | Description |
 | --------- | ----------- |